Home > Tech > 5 Awesome Sci-Fi Inventions (That Would Actually Suck)

 But let's assume they overcome all that and make one that actually works.
 All those safety issues we have with the flying cars?
 You've got all that, only without a car around you to protect your fragile body.
 The only possible method of saving your ass when you crash/fall asleep/run out of fuel is probably a parachute, which means you'd need extensive training on how to land without impaling yourself on a tree branch.

 The only alternative would have to be some kind of air bag that instantly inflates around you in an emergency, letting you bounce gently to safety while you involuntarily shout, "WHEEEE!!!"
-The problem with that, of course, is that we'd be intentionally crashing all the time just so they can do that happen.
+The problem with that, of course, is that we'd be intentionally crashing all the time just so we can do that.

 Holodecks